julianoappelklein/hokus/README.md

 ## Building on macOS

 We are looking for candidates to help with that.
-Be the first!
+Be the first.

 ## Help Wanted